 Some arthritis medicines can be bought without a prescription:

-Acetaminophen is effective for moderate pain and does not cause stomach upset.
-It doesn't relieve swelling, though, and it cannot be taken if you have serious liver or kidney problems.
+- Acetaminophen is effective for moderate pain and does not cause stomach upset.
+It doesn't relieve swelling, though.
+You must talk with your healthcare provider before taking it if you have liver or kidney problems.

-Aspirin creams may reduce swelling and relieve pain.
+- NSAID creams may reduce swelling and relieve pain.

 - Capsaicin (cream) is made from an ingredient found in chili peppers.
 It works by stopping production of a substance that helps send pain signals to the brain.
 It may cause a burning or stinging feeling when you first use it.

 - Other topical medicines provide pain relief by numbing the area to which they are applied.